akkdong/Vario-STM32/src/variometer/README.txt

-Set Arduio SkechBook path to here
+Set SketchBook path to here